dyno-star/StoryTelling-AI/README.md

 ### Features
 - Generate a story based on an initial prompt.
-- Make it as interesting as you
+- Make it as interesting as you want it to be
 - Present choices to the user, allowing them to direct the story.
 - Interactive decision-making that shapes the outcome of the story.
 - Split the generated story into chapters for better readability.